 © 2020 by Julian Kozlowski, Laura Veldkamp, and Venky Venkateswaran.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.

-Scarring Body and Mind: The Long-Term Belief-Scarring Effects of COVID-19 Julian Kozlowski, Laura Veldkamp, and Venky Venkateswaran NBER Working Paper No. 27439 June 2020 JEL No. E0.G12
+Scarring Body and Mind: The Long-Term Belief-Scarring Effects of COVID-19 Julian Kozlowski, Laura Veldkamp, and Venky Venkateswaran NBER Working Paper No. 27439 June 2020, Revised in October 2020 JEL No. E0,G12

 ABSTRACT